deepflowio/deepflow/README.md

 # Quick start

+There are three editions of DeepFlow:
+- DeepFlow Community: for developers
+- DeepFlow Enterprise: for organizations, solving team collaboration problems
+- DeepFlow Cloud: SaaS service, currently in beta

+The DeepFlow Community Edition consists of the core components of the Enterprise Edition.

-## Deploy DeepFlow
+## DeepFlow Community

 Please refer to [the deployment documentation](https://deepflow.yunshan.net/metaflow-docs/install/all-in-one/).

-## Explore DeepFlow Demo

-We have built a complete [DeepFlow Online Demo](https://demo.metaflow.yunshan.net/), welcome to experience it.
+At the same time, we have also built a complete [DeepFlow Community Demo](https://demo.metaflow.yunshan.net/), welcome to experience it.
 Login account/password: metaflow/metaflow.

-## Using DeepFlow Cloud
+## DeepFlow Cloud

 [DeepFlow Cloud](https://deepflow.yunshan.net/) is the fully-managed service of DeepFlow, currently in beta and only supports Chinese.

+## DeepFlow Enterprise

+[DeepFlow Enterprise](https://www.yunshan.net/products/deepflow.html) supports full-stack and end-to-end monitoring of hybrid cloud, covering containers, cloud servers, hosts, and NFV gateways, currently only supports Chinese, welcome to contact us for experience.

 # Software Architecture

-DeepFlow consists of two processes, Agent and Server.
+DeepFlow Community consists of two processes, Agent and Server.
 An Agent runs in each K8s node, virtual machine and physical bare metal, and is responsible for AutoMetrics and AutoTracing data collection of all application processes on the server.
 Server runs in a K8s cluster and provides Agent management, data tag injection, data writing and data query services.

 ![DeepFlow Architecture](./docs/metaflow-architecture.png)